MatriX1232/cub3D/README.md

 (Space reserved for screenshots of the game in action)

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Submit a pull request.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE) - see the `LICENSE` file for details.

-## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:your_email@example.com).

-## 💖 Thanks

 Thanks for checking out this project!
 I hope you find it interesting and/or useful.